Fitchburg High School

 Fitchburg High School is a public high school in Fitchburg, Massachusetts.
 The school is part of the Fitchburg Public Schools district.
+Initially established in 1849, the current building, located on 140 Arnhow Farm Road, opened in 2000.

 History

 Fitchburg High School has existed in some capacity since 1830, when its first schoolhouse was constructed.
 However, the school was officially established in 1849 under the leadership of its first principal, Anson S. Marshall.
 Fitchburg High is recorded as the seventy-third oldest active public high school in the United States.
 Due to ever growing enrollment, a new structure was built in 1869 and was designed by a local architect named Elbridge Boyden.

 Notably, in the 1874–1875 school year, Henry P. Armsby taught at Fitchburg High.

 In 1937, the longest-lasting Fitchburg High School building was erected at 98 Academy Street.
 This new building was designed by the firm of Coolidge, Shepley, Bulfinch and Abbott to replace the previous high school which had burned down in 1934.
 Charles Wilson Killam, a professor at Harvard University, was hired as consulting architect for this project.
 The school operated there until the 1999–2000 academic year.
 That building was converted into use for Longsjo Middle School in 2009.
 Fitchburg High then moved the northern part of town, near its border with Ashby.

 In 1962, the Fitchburg High Marching Band participated as one of a select few high school bands in the Rose Parade, an annual parade following the Rose Bowl Game.
 It is the only time the school has participated.